Updated in 2025!

 Logo Ideation and Sketching

+Once you have carried out plenty of research and gathered it into a mood board format it's time to start sketching out your ideas.
 This stage is a bit tricky and incredibly rewarding.
 When you start to sketch think about the audience you are creating the work for, what service the business provides and if there is any imagery related to that service.
 I bet a whole host of items pop up when you think about a Farmers Market?

 Just draw as much as you can.
 Look at how the illustration and typography could fit together.
 Don't expect to solve the brief right away, but rather allow your mind to create freely and see where your creativity takes you.

-Create the Logo in Adobe Illustrator
+Create responsive, scalable logos in Adobe Illustrator

 Once you have a set of promising options it's time to switch to Adobe Illustrator.
 There are plenty of different ways to create your sketches digitally.
-Martin sketches using Procreate sends a JPG to his Mac and brings it into Ai.
+Martin sketches using Procreate sends a JPG to his Mac and brings it into Adobe Illustrator.
 This is very common method that a lot of designers use.
 It allows you to trace over the top of the shapes with the Pen Tool, Shape Tools or even the Pencil or Paint Brush options.

 The tools you use will affect the final look and feel of the logo.
 For example, if you want the logo to look more modern and refined, than the Pen and Shape Tools are great.
 But if you are looking for something which feels more hand-drawn try out the paintbrush tool using a Wacom or the iPad version of Illustrator.
 The paths you create are live so you can always go in and adjust anchor points if you go wrong.

 If you feel like something is not working then put down the mouse and go back to the sketching stage, this is normal and happens a lot.
-Logo design takes time, here's a few examples from Martins tutorial.
+Logo design takes time, here's a few examples from Martins

 Feedback from a peer

-I recommend you ask a fellow creative for some constructive feedback on your design.
+Firstly we recommend you ask a fellow creative for some constructive feedback on your design.
 This practice opens up new ideas you may not have considered or reveals a fault in the design which you can then amend.
 Either way, it almost always leads to better quality work even if it's a little intimidating to ask initially!

-Present the Work
+Present the Work to the client

 Usually, it's good practice to create three different initial logo options for the client.
 Once you feel confident you have three designs that fulfill the brief it is time to put them into a presentation that can be sent to the client.

 The quality of the presentation is really important.
 I would display each option in black and white, then in your suggested colour palette and finally on a PSD mockup.
 Include a few notes on why you have put each option forward so the client understands your thinking.
-Don't forget to create front and back covers that include all your contact info.
+Don't forget to create front and back covers that include all your contact information.

 I found this project over on Behance and think it's a great example of how to display a logo professionally.
 A client can see it works at small sizes and on packaging.
 You can also see the different colours the logo looks good in which makes it flexible to use.

 Your job is not done until the client has all the right files for their new logo design.
 Make sure it's easy to upload to Social Media, on the Web and ready to be used in Print.
 Always clearly label your files so they are easy to navigate and if you have time include a few freebies.
-For example, some social media graphics to launch the new logo.

 This is a nice way to end the project and usually encourages repeat work!